World Camel Day: Treats Your Camels Will Love!

 All camels have a desire to connect with something or someone, whether that be another camel or other species of animal or a human, they have deep emotional intelligence to the point where they can feel feelings.
 So how can you TLC your camels?

-Thirdly: Comb, which means brushing the camel in an enjoyable way for both parties.
+Thirdly: Comb, which means brushing the camel in an enjoyable way for both human & beast.

 Tools: any horse or laundry brush, even a plastic garden rake can feel like a massage to camels!
 I personally like to brush my camels with a large horse tail & mane comb, with a large circular head, as well as using my hands especially in the winter months when they have wool layers.
-And in summer I like to use a horse Dandy Brush and again, my hands for that massage effect.
+And in summer I like to use a horse Dandy Brush and again, my hands for that massage effect - such lucky camels *winks*

 So there you have it, some ways to treat your camels on World Camel Day!

-Talking about treating your camels, we have a World Camel Day Sale happening right now where you can get ½ price off your first month in the Cameleer Academy membership.
-Which means you’ll be showing your camels some love by learning All The Camel Things with access to an entire library of camel information on camel handling, psychology, husbandry, equipment, forum and even a camel vet!
-Your camels will be stoked that YOU are ‘Their Person’ armed with The Academy knowledge available to you in the Cameleer Academy.
+Talking about treating your camels, I have a World Camel Day Sale happening right now where you can get ½ price off your first month in The Camel Channel Academy membership, which means you’ll be showing your camels some love by learning All The Camel Things with access to an entire library of camel information on camel handling, psychology, husbandry, equipment, forum and even a camel vet!
+Your camels will be stoked that YOU are ‘Their Person’ armed with The Academy knowledge available to you in The Academy.